prettier/eslint-config-prettier/README.md

 ### [max-len]

-Usually, prettier takes care of following a maximum line length automatically.
+Usually, Prettier takes care of following a maximum line length automatically.
-However, there are cases where prettier can’t do anything, such as for long strings, regular expressions and comments.
+However, there are cases where Prettier can’t do anything, such as for long strings, regular expressions and comments.
 Those need to be split up by a human.

-If you’d like to enforce an even stricter maximum line length policy than prettier can provide automatically, you can enable this rule.
-Just remember to keep `max-len`’s options and prettier’s `printWidth` option in sync.
+If you’d like to enforce an even stricter maximum line length policy than Prettier can provide automatically, you can enable this rule.
+Just remember to keep `max-len`’s options and Prettier’s `printWidth` option in sync.

 Example configuration: